Healing divisions and fostering unity: creating a shared narrative

 In a world marred by differences and divisions, the role of leadership in tackling interdependent challenges is more crucial than ever.
 Healing these fractures demands a creative approach and a deep commitment to learning and genuine empathy.

-As we continue to witness the intractable Israeli-Palestinian Conflict, and the recent polarising Australian Referendum for an Indigenous Voice, fracturing words and speeches that stoke one group's ego while disparaging the other only serves to deepen divisions.
+As we continue to witness the intractable conflicts around the world, fracturing words and speeches that stoke one group's ego while disparaging the other only serves to deepen divisions.
 This divisive language perpetuates the "Us vs. Them" mindset, exploiting respective cultural pride and traditions to assert superiority.
 It allows people to deflect their own group's flaws and maladaptive values onto others.

 Abuse of power is never justified.
 Reconciling the lived experiences of the oppressed and dispossessed requires a delicate balance between understanding the depth of their hardships and providing the hope and compassion necessary for healing and progress.
 Hope energises people to strive for change, while compassion reminds the privileged and the powerful of their moral obligation to stand in solidarity with those who have been unjustly treated.